Breiðamerkursandur

 Photographer's Paradise

-From sunrise golden hours to the dancing Northern Lights, create world-class imagery in this unique landscape.
+From sunrise golden hours to the dancing Northern Lights, capture striking imagery in this unique landscape.
 Photography guide →

 Seals swimming near icebergs at Diamond Beach Iceland